Delaware chickens are a relatively new breed of chicken to the chicken world.

 Their comb should have 5 points and will be red as are the wattles and ear lobes.
 Combs are quite large so Vaseline may be in order if you live in a cold area.

 The eyes are a reddish bay color and the beak is a reddish horn color.

 Skin and legs are yellow, the legs are clean and each foot should have four toes.

 They were admitted to the American Poultry Association standard in 1952.
-There is only the one variety – white with black barring on their hackles, tail and occasionally wings and body.
+There is only one variety – white with black barring on their hackles, tail, and occasionally wings and body.

 Disposition and Behavior

-It has also been described as quiet – the ones I had were not overly noisy, but they certainly were not quiet, they love to talk!
+It has also been described as quite – the ones I had were not overly noisy, but they certainly were not quiet, they love to talk!

 They can be assertive but definitely aren’t as assertive as Rhode Island Reds.
 They are always curious as to what you are doing – mine loved to help in the garden and no earthworm or beetle was safe!